VoidRune/ArcaneEngine/README.md

 Note that Vulkan SDK is not included in this project and needs to be downloaded manually!

 ## Volume renderer

-The application implements a physically-based, unbiased volumetric path tracer using Monte Carlo methods for path sampling.
-To handle heterogeneous media, null-collision methods introduce a fictitious medium, effectively creating a locally homogeneous representation within the heterogeneous medium.
+We implemented a physically-based, unbiased volumetric path tracer, using Monte Carlo methods for path sampling.
+Null-collision methods are used to handle heterogeneous media by introducing fictious medium to homogenise the volume.

-Delta tracking is employed to sample the distance to the next interaction event, determining whether a particle is absorbed, scattered, or undergoes a null collision based on rejection sampling.
-For null-collision methods to perform efficiently, they require knowledge of the maximum density, known as the majorant.
+Delta tracking is used to sample the distance to the next interaction event where absorption, scattering or null-collision happens based on rejection sampling the real and fictious part of the medium.
+For null-collision methods to remain unbiased we need to know beforehand the maximum density, known as the majorant.

-To address this, progressive null tracking is implemented, which dynamically stores bounding majorants that gradually converge to their true values over multiple frames.
-This approach allows for efficient skipping of large sections of the medium with lower density, improving computational performance without sacrificing accuracy.
+When majorant is not known beforehand, like in dynamic scenes or when the volume is the result of a simulation, selecting the majorant can become tricky.
+We implement progressive null-tracking that stores the local majorants in a lower resolution grid, majorants are sampled during the simulation and converge in finite amount of samples.
+DDA algorithm is used  to traverse the grid of majorants effectively skipping large parts of the volume that contain high amount of fictous material.

 ![Absorption emission](/images/img1.png)
 ![Multiple scattering](/images/img2.png)